Alprnn357/cs16-menu-extended/README.md

 - All weapons with prices
 - Supports custom color for buttons & texts
 - Two different types of buy and team menus (classic and extended ones)
-- Support Zombie Scenario game mode from CSMoE (Scoreboard drops behind in Team menu due to some changes in CSMoE).
+- Support Zombie Scenario game mode for CSMoE
 # Installation
 - Download the latest .pak file from Releases section.
 - Put the .pak file to your game data folder.
 (Ex: /sdcard/xash/cstrike)